Bus completely destroyed by fire

-A bus carrying up to 25 schoolchildren was completely destroyed after fire broke out during a school run.
+A bus carrying up to 25 Driffield School pupils was completely destroyed after fire broke out during a school run.

 Two engines from Bridlington Fire Station were called to Wold Newton Road after the fire broke out at around 4.10pm today (Tuesday).